Several international organisations are involved in artificial intelligence. We have compiled the most important information for you.

 The Recommendation was revised twice: in 2023, to update the definition of AI systems, and in 2024, to address issues such as the growing importance of combating misinformation and disinformation, refining transparency and disclosure obligations, and strengthening security-related requirements.

 The OECD has worked to build consensus on a common definition of an AI system.
-Member countries recently approved an updated version of the OECD’s definition:
+In 2024, the OECD member countries approved a revised version of the OECD definition of an AI system.

 This definition largely aligns with that used in the European Union’s AI Act, which similarly defines an AI system as: